-In reviewing the records for this audit, the practice analysts found no documentation of 90-day visits in one out of every ten files in the sample.
-In files that contained documentation, the total number of visits that occurred during the audit timeframe ranged from 1 to 12, with an average of 5 visits within three years.
-In more than half the files, the analysts found 6 or fewer documented visits during the three years.
+In reviewing the records for this audit, the practice analysts found documentation of 90-day visits in almost all the files in the sample.
+The total number of visits that occurred during the audit timeframe ranged from 1 to 17, with an average of 6 visits within three years.
+In almost half the files in the sample, the analysts found 4 or fewer documented visits during the three years.
 None of the files contained documentation indicating that the standard interval of no more than 90 days between visits had been maintained.

 Procedures for ongoing monitoring of family care homes include development of a plan with the caregiver that specifies regular telephone and email contact in addition to the 90-day visits.
-In reviewing the records, the practice analysts found examples of monitoring plans in only two files.
-However, a clear majority of the files contained documentation of ongoing telephone, email and in-office contact between the resource workers and the caregivers.
+In reviewing the records, the practice analysts found examples of monitoring plans in only one file.
+However, almost all the files contained documentation of ongoing telephone, email and in-office contact between the resource workers and the caregivers.

 The standard for ongoing monitoring also requires an annual review of the family care home.
 The annual review is supposed to occur within 30 working days of the anniversary date of the signing of the first contract with the caregiver, or within 30 days of the anniversary of the previous annual review.
-In this audit, the practice analysts found that annual reviews had either not occurred or not been documented in more than a quarter of the files in the sample, and almost half the files contained fewer than the required number of annual reviews during the three-year period covered by the audit.
+In this audit, the practice analysts found documentation indicating that all of the required annual reviews had occurred on time in almost a third of the files in the sample.
+However, more than two thirds of the files contained fewer than the required number of annual reviews, including 11 files in which the analysts found no indication that an annual review had occurred at any time during the audit timeframe.